 New Year’s Sunrise

-On Monday, Jan.
+On Tuesday, Jan.
 1, the mountain will host another New Year’s Sunrise event, offering guests the chance to start off their new year on a literal high note.
-Plus, attendees will be able to join in a community breakfast buffet with their fellow early risers.

 Sunrise is at 7:38 a.m.
 Jan.
-1, 2018, and Grandfather’s gates will open at 6:30 a.m.
-Due to safety regulations, participants may only visit the Mile High Swinging Bridge area during the event.
+1, 2019, and Grandfather’s gates will open at 6:30 a.m.
+Due to safety regulations, participants may only visit the Mile High Swinging Bridge area, including the Top Shop, during the event.
 To help warm up on a likely cold winter’s morning, the mountain will offer complimentary coffee, cocoa and bearclaws for sunrise guests.

-Admission to the New Year’s sunrise opportunity and breakfast costs $20, in addition to general admission, meaning $35 for adults and $24 for children.
+Admission to the New Year’s sunrise opportunity costs $15, in addition to general admission, meaning $35 for adults and $24 for children.
 Guests are free to remain in the park all day, but those who leave before 9:30 a.m. will have their general admission charge refunded.
-Bridge Club members, who receive free admission to the mountain, will only pay $15 for the sunrise and breakfast.
+Bridge Club members, who receive free admission to the mountain, will only pay $10 for the sunrise event.

-The event is open to no more than 40 participants, and registration is required.
-To register, contact Judi Sawyer at (828) 733-2013.
+The event is open to no more than 100 participants, and registration is required.
+To register, contact Judi Sawyer at email@example.com or (828) 733-2013.
 The New Year’s Sunrise is contingent upon the weather and road conditions.
 All registered participants will be notified if the event is canceled.